MoritzLost/CachePlaceholders/README.md

     - the more features, the slower it is
     - intended as a developer tool, NOT a variable context parser / shortcode module; placeholders should be placed by the developer, not the user

+### Does this support Form Builder's CSRF protection?

+Unfortunately, the commercial [Form Builder](https://processwire.com/store/form-builder/) module currently does not include any hooks that would allow this.
+If you have an idea how to make this work, talk to me!

 ## Usage & examples

 This is a step-by-step guide to getting started with a custom placeholder token.